markostijak/jarvis/modules/deployment/README.md

 The first step is to add one of the following dependencies to your `gradle.build` files:

 ```
-testImplementation group: 'com.github.markostijak.jarvis.deployment', name: 'jarvis-deployment-docker', version: '0.0.1.xxxxx-main'
+testImplementation group: 'com.github.markostijak.jarvis.deployment', name: 'jarvis-docker-starter', version: '1.0.x'
 ```

 or

 ```
-testImplementation group: 'com.github.markostijak.jarvis.deployment', name: 'jarvis-deployment-kubernetes', version: '0.0.1.xxxxx-main'
+testImplementation group: 'com.github.markostijak.jarvis.deployment', name: 'jarvis-kubernetes-starter', version: '1.0.x'
 ```

-Once the `jarvis-deployment-docker` or `jarvis-deployment-kubernetes` is on your classpath, you can use `@Deploy("name")` annotation to specify which service should be deployed for the test class.
+Once the `jarvis-docker-starter` or `jarvis-kubernetes-starter` are on your classpath, you can use `@Deploy("name")` annotation to specify which service should be deployed for the test class.

 ## API Reference